paulo-desouza/discord-music-bot/README.md

 Here is a list with the current commands and functionalities:

         !play
-        Plays or adds selected music/playlist to the queue.
+        Plays or adds selected music to the queue.

         !queue
         Displays the queue.